elias-pschernig/Shitty-Novel/The-Optometrist/book.md

 # Chapter 5

+When the music stops, I can hear an even more disconcerting noise.
+Tap, tap.
+Tap, tap.
+It seems to be coming from the wall.
+I stop hugging the plush bear who all of a sudden doesn't seem to provide much protection anymore.
+And before I know what I'm doing, I lie under the couch on one side of the room, completely hidden.

+As the tapping noise disappears, I'm starting to wonder about all the bird-crap on the shoes of people and their kids who must have walked on the very floor I'm lying on.
+I peek out from under the couch cover which hangs down all the way to the ground - but what I see makes me not want to leave my hideout...

+# Chapter 6

 I make a brief mental note to *always* pick up blueprints of a place before I head there, any time in the future.
 I know it's a silly thought, but now I was wishing that I had a map of those vents.

 Tears well in my eyes at the sight of the skeleton.
 I hope that Dr. Alecan isn't a secret murderer- it is no good to have secret fuzzy feelings for a murderer.
 My chest is tight and I can barely breathe - both from stress, panic, and well as the mold.